PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 # Primavera.Hydrogen.Taskbox.Abstractions

-**Class library that contains types that define abstractions for the taskbox service.**
+**Class library that contains types that define abstractions for the taskbox design pattern.**

 ## About